ADHD Paralysis: How to Overcome It

 2. Use Timers to Get Started

 The hardest part is often just beginning.
 Set a timer for 5 or 10 minutes and commit to working until it goes off.
+If you are wondering about ADHD planners, we have an article that breaks it down.

 • You’ll often find that once you start, it’s easier to keep going.